Skip to main content

 Using a custom platform

 When running the wing compile command, the --platform option is used to specify the platform provider(s) you wish to use.
-This option is accepts variadic arguments, which means you can specify any number of platforms.
+This option accepts variadic arguments, which means you can specify any number of platforms.

 The specified platform can be a built-in platform, or a path to a custom platform.
 For example, if you have a custom platform named my-platform, you can specify it as follows: